 Corona Virus Precautions

-Please note that all our Church Services are suspended until further notice, and sadly all our Church Buildings have been closed.
+Please note that all our Church Services are suspended until further notice, and sadly all our Church Buildings have limited opening.

 On a more positive note a Benefice YouTube Channel has been established and you will find worship, songs and readings there together with other items of general interest.
 Please go to:-